PeterCamilleri/parse_queue/README.md

 analyzer on it (see the [lexical_analyzer](https://rubygems.org/gems/lexical_analyzer) gem for more details) and then uses that as the source for the parse queue.
+The queue is returned for use by the compiler's parser.

 Note: If the fetch block is omitted, then items will have to added to the parse queue using the add method.
 The add method accepts single items, multiple items